Children are going to be online. It can’t be

 We decided to put even more parameters around her screen time.
-I told Ayva that she was welcome to make her own vlogs or videos showing the toys or books that she had, but we weren’t going to allow her to mindlessly watch other people doing stuff that she should be doing at her age.
+I told Ayva that she was welcome to make her own vlogs or videos.
+We weren’t going to allow her to just mindlessly watch other kids doing stuff.

 At first, we cut back her screen time.

 Once we realized that she was just spending most of her time waiting for her tablet time to start, we cut screens off completely for now.

 Knowing that she wasn’t going to be able to text her friends or watched videos seemed to unlock Ayva’s creativity.
 She started new art projects, and learned how to play a couple of card games.
 She wrote a few stories, and is planning to start a band with her friend.